-Executive Summary 3 Infographic: RISKS RELATED TO MODERN SLAVERY IN PORTFOLIO COMPANIES : RED FLAGS FOR INVESTORS Gap analysis between modern slavery policies and impacts on rights holders 5 Glossary 6 1.
-Introduction 1.2 Methodology 2.
-Sector Snapshot: The Gaps Between Commitments and Impacts on the Ground 10 14 19 3.
-Transversal Risk Areas: How Investors Can Take Steps to Analyse the Root Causes of Modern Slavery in Portfolio Companies A. Operating, or having subsidiaries or an important part of the supply chain in risk-prone countries B. Complex, long, and non-transparent supply chains C. Use of employment agencies to hire low-wage workers D. The top-down approach to engagement with stakeholders E. Preventive and mitigating measures based exclusively on audits and certifications F. Buying practices and other business processes 30 32 33 34 36 37 4.
-Conclusions 39
+Executive Summary .3

+Infographic:

+RISKS RELATED TO MODERN SLAVERY IN PORTFOLIO COMPANIES: RED FLAGS FOR INVESTORS

+Gap analysis between modern slavery policies and impacts on rights holders .
+5

+Glossary .6

+1. Introduction .7

+1.2 Methodology .
+9

+2. Sector Snapshot: The Gaps Between Commitments and Impacts on the Ground .10

+2.1 Tourism .10

+2.2 Construction .
+14

+2.3 Food and Beverage .
+19

+2.4 Textile and Footwear

+3. Transversal Risk Areas: How Investors Can Take Steps to Analyse the Root Causes of Modern

+Slavery in Portfolio Companies

+A. Operating, or having subsidiaries or an important part of the supply chain in risk-prone countries

+B. Complex, long, and non-transparent supply chains

+C. Use of employment agencies to hire low-wage workers

+D. The top-down approach to engagement with stakeholders

+E. Preventive and mitigating measures based exclusively on audits and certifications .
+36

+F. Buying practices and other business processes

+G. Lack of effective remedy

+4. Conclusions .39